cdli-gh/annodoc/index.md

 ~~~
 "To Nikala speak; let him not detain Enua; let his man release him."
 (Hayes p.308, TCS 1,193)

+Note that year names should not be annotated as `ccomp` (although they could be considered direct speech), but as `acl` (as they are sometimes morphologically marked as such).

 ### Adverbial clause: advcl